godblessmerica/File-Backup/README.md

 - Example: downloads\file-backup\filebackup-vx.x.x-alpha.bat (this is where your backups will be stored as well)
 4. Run the .bat file and it will automatically create a backup folder alongside it to store your backups
 5. Upload the files you with to backup!

+## Known Bugs

+- If file you want to backup is currently being used in another application the batch file will run into a error
+- This project is in alpha there is probably many bugs I'm unaware about please report them in [Issues](https://github.com/godblessmerica/File-Backup/issues)

 ## License